Work safely in confined spaces on drainage projects

 | Risk assessment | General outdoor risk assessment | Detailed site-specific risk-benefit assessment |

-You can provide outdoor play without forest school qualifications, but if you're offering forest school specifically, the Level 3 Forest School Leader qualification is essential.
+You can provide outdoor play without forest school qualifications.
+If you're offering forest school specifically, the Level 3 Forest School Leader qualification is the Forest School Association standard and insurers typically expect it - it is not a legal requirement.

 If you're using premises not on your Ofsted registration certificate (e.g., regular visits to a woodland site), you must notify Ofsted.
 They may visit to inspect the outdoor space to ensure it's safe and suitable.